postsharp/Metalama.Documentation/content/quickstart/using-aspects.md

 |Article | Description
 |--------|-------------
 |<xref:install> | Shows steps to install Metalama Visual Studio plugin.
 |<xref:getting-aspects> | Lists sample aspects that will be used for demonstrations across this guide.
 |<xref:quickstart-adding-aspects> | Shows steps to use an aspect on a target by adding attribute manually or using the refactoring menu.
 |<xref:understanding-your-code-with-aspects>| Shows how results from Metalama Visual Studio extension is shown on CodeLense in different contexts.
 |<xref:debugging-aspect-oriented-code> | Aspects transform code.
 This article shows how you can debug this transformed code as you would do otherwise in Visual Studio.
-|<xref:adding-aspects-in-bulk>| Adding aspects by hand or by context menu always is not possible or viable.
-Sometimes we need a programmatic way to add aspects to different targets.
-This article shows how you can use `Fabrics` to add aspects to different targets programmatically.
+|<xref:adding-aspects-in-bulk>| Adding individual aspects by hand or by context menu is not always possible or viable.
+Sometimes we need a programmatic way to add aspects to target types.
+This article shows how you can use `Fabrics` to add aspects to different target types programmatically.